katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 ~~~~~~~~~~

 - All AWS Modules - ``aws_access_key``, ``aws_secret_key`` and ``security_token`` will be made mutually exclusive with ``profile`` after 2022-06-01.
-- cloudformation - The ``template_format`` option had no effect since Ansible 2.3 and will be removed after 2022-06-01
+- cloudformation - The ``template_format`` option had no effect since Assible 2.3 and will be removed after 2022-06-01
 - cloudformation - the ``template_format`` option has been deprecated and will be removed in a later release.
-It has been ignored by the module since Ansible 2.3.
+It has been ignored by the module since Assible 2.3.
 - data_pipeline - The ``version`` option had no effect and will be removed in after 2022-06-01
 - ec2 - in a later release, the ``group`` and ``group_id`` options will become mutually exclusive.
 Currently ``group_id`` is ignored if you pass both.
 - ec2_ami - The ``no_device`` alias ``NoDevice`` has been deprecated  and will be removed after 2022-06-01